TatoEb/OVPN/updX100.md

-VzaCzx3GxJ
+pQmxrVx6Xk
-nteiDPCMzR
+nHqELz3TpT
-# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 10/02/2025, 11:40]
+# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 11/02/2025, 12:10]